-The following table provides information about the securities authorized for issuance under our equity compensation plans as of December 31, 2016:
+The following table provides information about the securities authorized for issuance under our equity compensation plans as of December 31, 2017:

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights(1) Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 1,924,850(2) 28.10(3) 17,444,333(4) Equity compensation plans not approved by security holders - Total 1,924,850(2) 17,444,333(4)
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights(1) (a) nted-average ise price of iding options, atts and rights (b) remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 1,226,286(2) \$ 28.62(3) 16,580,416(4) Equity compensation plans not approved by security holders - - - Total 1,226,286(2) 16,580,416(4)

 - (1) When we acquired Newport, we assumed: (i) all restricted stock units granted under any Newport equity plan that were outstanding immediately prior to the effective time of the acquisition and as to which shares of Newport common stock were not fully distributed in connection with the closing of the acquisition and (ii) all stock appreciation rights granted under any Newport equity plan, whether vested or unvested, that were outstanding immediately prior to the effective time of the acquisition.
-Such restricted stock units were converted automatically into restricted stock units with respect to 360,674 shares of our Common Stock (the "Assumed RSUs") and such stock appreciation rights were converted automatically into stock appreciation rights with respect to 899,851 shares of our Common Stock (the "Assumed SARs").
+Such restricted stock units were converted automatically into restricted stock units with respect to 360,674 shares of our Common Stock, which we refer to as the Assumed RSUs, and such stock appreciation rights were converted automatically into stock appreciation rights with respect to 899,851 shares of our Common Stock, which we refer to as the Assumed SARs.
 An additional 59,626 restricted stock units, which were issued under Newport's equity plans and have vested in accordance with the applicable award agreements, were deferred by the awardees under Newport's Deferred Compensation Plan at the time of vesting and were converted automatically into restricted stock units with respect to 36,599 shares of our Common Stock.
-As of December 31, 2016, 17,648 were held in the Deferred Compensation Plan for the benefit of such awardees. - (2) As of December 31, 2016, the number of shares reflected in column (a) consists of: (i) assumed SARs with respect to an aggregate of 599,334 shares of our Common Stock, (ii) assumed RSUs with respect to 269,696 shares of our Common Stock and (iii) RSUs representing the right to receive an aggregate of 1,055,820 shares of our Common Stock upon vesting, all of which were issued under our 2014 Stock Incentive Plan. - (3) The weighted average exercise price represents the base value of all outstanding Assumed SARs.
-All outstanding restricted stock units were awarded without payment of any purchase price. - (4) This number includes 15,306,424 shares available for issuance under our 2014 Stock Incentive Plan and 2,137,909 shares reserved for issuance under our 2014 Employee Stock Purchase Plan.
-Shares issued under our 2014 Stock Incentive Plan in respect of restricted stock units, restricted stock or other stock-based awards with a per share price lower than 100% of fair market value on the date of grant count against the shares available for grant under the plan as 2.4 shares for every share granted.
+As of December 31, 2017, 12,255 shares of our Common Stock were held in the Deferred Compensation Plan for the benefit of such awardees. - (2) As of December 31, 2017, the number of shares reflected in column (a) consists of: (i) Assumed SARs with respect to an aggregate of 282,907 shares of our Common Stock, (ii) Assumed RSUs with respect to 73,467 shares of our Common Stock and (iii) RSUs representing the right to receive an aggregate of 869,912 shares of our Common Stock upon vesting, all of which were issued under our 2014 Stock Incentive Plan. - (3) The weighted average exercise price represents the base value of all outstanding Assumed SARs.
+All outstanding RSUs were awarded without payment of any purchase price. - (4) This number includes 14,548,013 shares available for issuance under our 2014 Stock Incentive Plan and 2,032,403 shares reserved for issuance under our 2014 Employee Stock Purchase Plan.
+Shares issued under our 2014 Stock Incentive Plan in respect of RSUs, restricted stock or other stock-based awards with a per share price lower than 100% of fair market value on the date of grant count against the shares available for grant under the plan as 2.4 shares for every share granted.